 Byron Health Center is a non-profit, Advanced QAPI certified facility that provides long term health care, memory care and skilled nursing along with physical and occupational therapy; and, at sister community: Miller’s Place, assisted living for adults.

 Both Byron Health Center and Miller’s Place concentrate on serving a protected and vulnerable population who have multiple diagnoses.
 These diagnoses will vary by individual but usually include psychiatric and developmental disorders coupled with medical conditions, dementia or even physical disabilities.
 The common psychiatric and developmental disorders include, but are not limited to, Traumatic Brain Injury (TBI), Mental Illness (MI), Intellectual Developmental Disability (IDD) or Huntington’s Disease (HD).
 In conjunction with medical conditions, dementia or even physical disabilities, these psychiatric, neurological and developmental disorders can lead to challenging behaviors.

-Byron Health Center is the first and only facility in the area with separate memory care neighborhoods for men and women.
+Byron Health Center is the first facility in the area with separate memory care neighborhoods for men and women.
 Individuals with dementia, Alzheimer’s disease, sexual inappropriateness or who might be a wandering risk reside on secured neighborhoods, but are encouraged to participate in as many on-campus or off-campus activities as they can.

 Byron Health Center and Miller’s Place specialize in behavior modification and intervention pilot programs including Cognitive Re-direction Strategies, Horticulture Therapy, Music Therapy and Art Therapy.